coderefinery/documentation/content/03-tools.md

----
-layout: episode
-title: "Popular tools and solutions"
+# Popular tools and solutions
-teaching: 10
-exercises: 0

 questions:
   - What tools are out there?
   - What are their pros and cons?